PauHPMCBR/LolDamageCalculator/README.md

 58.489304 from Hextech Alternator
 110.968414 from Electrocute
 ```
 - Calculate the time it would take to kill an enemy (similar to getting the DPS of a build).
-Example for Kai'sa:
+Example for (old items) Kai'sa:
 ```
 Champion (Kai'sa) stats: Level 13, 301 tAD, 0 AP, 2294 HP, 78 armor, 85 MR, 243 bAS, 30 AH
   Build: Berserker's Greaves, Kraken Slayer, Wit's End, Blade of the Ruined King, Black Cleaver